rapid7/le_java/README.md

 Logentries log4j Plugin Setup
 -----------------------------

-The first file you need is logentries-VERSION.jar which is the plugin for log4j.
+The first file you need is logentries-1.1.4.jar which is the plugin for log4j.
 It is available from github at:

 https://github.com/logentries/le_java/downloads